 At all times the student's behavior should be refined and courteous.
 Whether guests are present or not, each student is personally responsible for the impression made by the school as a whole.
 Unacceptable conduct would include whistling, uncalled for clapping, boisterousness, use of an electronic device (not part of the assembly), and talking during a program.
 These same guidelines also apply to field trips and other such activities.

-Any student not wishing to participate in the assembly needs to contact the principal prior to the start of the assembly.
+For any student not wishing to participate in the assembly, a parent must contact the principal prior to the start of the assembly.